iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 output = ["I", "I", "I", "I", "I", "C"]
 ```

-Say we have extra features like pos for every source token and we want a way to train those features.
+Say we have extra features like POS for every source token and we want a way to train those features.
 Instead of ignoring them and training just with the typical source-target parallel corpus training way.

 To understand this a little bit more, lets explore the statistical Sequence modelling methods before deep learning.